 Each time a lottery jackpot skyrockets, ticket sales spike.
 Even those who aren’t regular lottery players don’t want to be left wondering if they’ve missed their big chance.

 Investing, on the other hand, is less trivial.
-When it’s your retirement on the line rather than a $2 lotto ticket, you may question whether it’s the right time to be in the market.
-Have stocks peaked and we’re in for a downturn?
-Will this bear market ever end?
+When it’s your retirement on the line, you may question whether it’s the right time to be in the market.
+When stocks are up, you may wonder how long the good times can last.
+When stocks are down, you may wonder if the bear market will ever end.

 Seeing the Forest for the Trees

 We looked at the most recent bear markets in the S&P 500 Index (defined as a 20% drop from the most recent market peak).
-Since 1990, the market has experienced five of them.
+Since 1990, the market has experienced six of them.

-As FIGURE 1 shows, even if you had the worst possible timing—meaning you invested $10,000 on each of the five peak days immediately before a bear market began—your investments would have lost value initially but recovered in an average of 2.7 years.
-Your hypothetical investment of $50,000 would have grown to $229,405 as of December 31, 2021.
+As FIGURE 1 shows, even if you had the worst possible timing—meaning you invested $10,000 on each of the six peak days immediately before a bear market began—your investments would have lost value initially.
+However, they would have recovered in time and ultimately gone on to grow your initial investment.
+Your hypothetical principal of $60,000 would have grown to $247,517 as of December 31, 2023.

-In other words, even if you managed to repeatedly invest at the worst-possible times, the amount you invested still would have more than tripled.
-While past performance doesn’t guarantee future results, it’s encouraging to see that, historically, the market has eventually rebounded from its deepest selloffs.
+In other words, even if you managed to invest at the worst-possible times, the amount you invested still would have more than quadrupled in time.
+While past performance doesn’t guarantee future results, eventually, the market has rebounded from its previous selloffs.